-REQUIRED READING: Principles of Economics, 5th Edition, by Frank and Bernanke (ISBN-9780077769048).
-This book also will be used for Econ 2 and Econ 3.
+REQUIRED READING: Principles of Economics, 4th Edition, by Frank and Bernanke (ISBN-9780077299316).
+This book also will be used for Econ 3.
 A UCSD custom edition of the textbook is available at the UCSD Bookstore.

-- The UCSD custom edition contains an important appendix to Chapter 5 that is not in the standard 5th edition.
-If you prefer, you can purchase another edition of the textbook, but you will need to obtain a copy of the appendix to Chapter 5.
-In addition, please note that the order of the chapters changes from one edition to the next, and other editions may be missing some material.
+The UCSD custom edition contains an appendix to Chapter 5 that is not in the standard 5th edition.
+If you prefer, you can purchase another edition of the textbook, but please note that the order of the chapters changes from one edition to the next, and other editions may be missing some material.
 If you purchase another edition, it is your responsibility to appropriately keep up with the reading.
-An additional consideration is that your instructors for Econ 2 and Econ 3 may want you to have the UCSD custom edition of the 5th edition. - If you buy the book at the Bookstore, it comes bundled with a Connect access code that gives you access to variety of online material, including the homework assignments for this course.
-If you do not buy the book at the Bookstore, then you will have to purchase a Connect access code separately.

 COURSE WEB PAGE: ted.ucsd.edu.
-ALL course information and materials including a copy of this syllabus and the TAs' office hours and contact information are posted on the class web page.
+ALL course information and materials including a copy of this syllabus and the TAsø office hours and contact information are posted on the class web page.

 HOMEWORK: There will be weekly problems sets that you will complete on-line through the class web page (ted.ucsd.edu).
-As mentioned above, you will need a Connect access code to access the assignments.
-Most (but not all) assignments will be due Sunday at 11:59pm.
-Once an assignment's due date has passed, it is not possible to work on the assignment.
+Most (but not all) assignments will be due Sunday at 11pm.
+Once an assignment due date has passed, it is not possible to work on the assignment.
 In other words, late assignments are not accepted.
 No exceptions.
 In order to allow flexibility for students who have critical conflicts or who are having computer problems the night an assignment is due, the two assignments with the lowest percentage scores will be dropped.